-Tax liens and judgements are automatic disqualifiers when it comes to SBA loan approval from banks and traditional lenders.
-Even those with the incredible FICO scores, stellar sales and many years in business get turned away fast at the mere mention of them.
+Tax liens and judgments are automatic disqualifiers when it comes to SBA loan approval from banks and traditional lenders.
+Even those with incredible FICO scores, stellar sales, and many years in business get turned away fast at the mere mention of them.

-Fortunately, National Business Capital has come up with a solution for small business owners to quickly and easily wipe away any tax liens or judgements, and get the SBA financing they need.
+Yes!
+National Business Capital has come up with a solution for small business owners to quickly and easily wipe away any tax liens or judgments and get the SBA financing they need.

-However, alternative SBA providers like National Business Capital approve business owners with these issues for SBA financing every day, through their Hybridge SBA Loan Program – a new SBA financing product that banks and SBA lenders cannot provide.
+We do this through our Hybridge SBA Loan Program – a new SBA financing product that banks and SBA lenders cannot provide.

-The Hybridge SBA Loan is unique in being the only funding program that both removes tax liens and judgements from financial records, and supplies business owners with the SBA loans faster and easier than any other lender on the market.
+The Hybridge SBA Loan is unique in being the only funding program that both removes tax liens and judgments from financial records and supplies business owners with SBA loans faster and easier than any other lender on the market.

 First, apply for a small business loan or business line of credit, which you will obtain in 24 hours through NBC’s expedited funding process.

-Use these funds to pay off your tax lien and/or judgement.
+Use these funds to pay off your tax lien and/or judgment.